camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 to the tenant id `tenant1`.

 :::note
-Please keep in mind that Inbound Connectors will still be enabled for all tenants that the Connector Runtime client has access to.
+Please keep in mind that inbound Connectors will still be enabled for all tenants that the Connector Runtime client has access to.
 :::

-If you want to run the Connector Runtime in a setup where a single runtime serves multiple tenants you have add each tenant id to the list of the default job workers:
+If you want to run the Connector Runtime in a setup where a single runtime serves multiple tenants you have to add each tenant id to the list of the default job workers:

 ```bash
 ZEEBE_CLIENT_DEFAULT-JOB-WORKER-TENANT-IDS=tenant1, tenant2